GraphSL: An Open-Source Library for Graph Source Localization Approaches and Benchmark Datasets: Summary

 \section{Summary}

-We present GraphSL, a novel library designed for investigating the graph source localization problem.
-Our library facilitates the exploration of various graph diffusion models for simulating information spread and enables the evaluation of cutting-edge source localization approaches on established benchmark datasets.
-The source code of GraphSL is made available at \url{https://github.com/xianggebenben/GraphSL}.
+We introduce GraphSL, a new library for studying the graph source localization problem. graph diffusion and graph source localization are inverse problems in nature: graph diffusion predicts information diffusions from information sources, while graph source localization predicts information sources from information diffusions.
+GraphSL facilitates the exploration of various graph diffusion models for simulating information diffusions and enables the evaluation of cutting-edge source localization approaches on established benchmark datasets.
+The source code of GraphSL is made available at Github Repository (\url{https://github.com/xianggebenben/GraphSL}).
 Bug reports and feedback can be directed to the Github issues page (\url{https://github.com/xianggebenben/GraphSL/issues}).